 Discuss how the sharing of information outside of the Department is compatible with the stated purpose and use of the original collection.

 This question is related to privacy control AR-2, Privacy Impact and Risk Assessment, AR-3, Privacy Requirements for Contractors and Service Providers, and AR-4, Privacy Monitoring and Auditing

-Privacy Risk: No external sharing
+Privacy Risk: There is no external sharing.

-Mitigation: No external sharing
+Mitigation: There is no external sharing.